-Louis Hatchett brought us to Thomason's for bar-b-q beans, which are magnificent – rich and smoky, laced with shreds of meat and so vividly spiced that they taste like Kentucky Christmas – but the barbecue itself is fine, too.
+Kentucky food authority Louis Hatchett originally brought us to Thomason’s Barbecue for the beans, which are magnificent – rich and smoky, laced with shreds of meat and spiced like Kentucky Christmas.
+The barbecue is mighty fine, too.

-Thomason's barbecues everything: pork, mutton, beef, spare ribs, baby back ribs, chicken, ham and turkey.
+Thomason’s barbecues everything: pork, mutton, beef, spare ribs, baby back ribs, chicken, ham, and turkey.
 You can get your choice of meat on a plate, which includes pickle, onion, bread and beans, on a tray, which includes only pickle, onion and bread, or in a sandwich.
 The pork is velvet-soft, moist and seductively smoky; mutton is sopped with gravy (known hereabouts as dip) and gentle-flavored.
-We'll have to return to sample the other choices.

 A simple, free-standing eatery with an order counter and a scattering of tables, Thomason’s does a big carry-out business, selling its specialties by the pound and gallon.
 On a shelf below the order counter are for-sale bottles of dip, which is a sauce with natural, au jus character.